PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter8/Serverless/Azure/azureFunc_AllTasks.md

 1. Select the azureTimerFunction.py file from the following directory ~/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter8/Serverless/Azure

-1. Select Test/Run, then select Run, and finally select close and review the logs
+1. Select Test/Run, then select Run, and finally select close and review the logs.